Evan-Nishi/Evan-Nishi/README.md

 # Hi I'm Evan :wave:

 Hey my name is Evan and I'm a student maker and tinkerer.
-I'm currently enrolled at San Jose State University studying Software Engineering and digital forensics.
+I'm currently workign as a software engineer at eGain and recently graduated from SJSU with a degree in software engineering.
 I mainly focus on web, but also toy around with ctfs, low level programming, and hardware.

 ## Where to find me:coffee:
 * [portfolio](https://evannishi.me/)